cusi-dev/page-pod/README.md

 # Page Pod

-Page Pod is an [Aurelia][aurelia] custom element for handling the process of dividing your content into discrete pages.
-Pagination!
+Page Pod is an [Aurelia](http://aurelia.io/) custom element for pagination.
+It handles the "navigate to page x" links commonly found at the bottom of lists so that you don't have to.

-# Using the plugin
+## Using The Plugin

 First, you will need to tell Aurelia about the page-pod plugin.
 Inside the `configure` function of your Aurelia application (usually in main.js), add page-pod as a plugin: